zhutoutoutousan/A-study-note-as-a-beginner/study/health-for-engineers-and-scientists/sickness.md

         - Video game
           - Recommended low impact game
           - If you want to get sicker, just try some highly competitive games
+            - If you think winning a dick-waving contest is going to be of any help to your sickness, chances are, u r an idiot.
+          - **THIS IS NOT A BINGE SESSION AFTER STRENUOUS WORK, clock your playing process**
+            - Alarm clock set to 30mins to 1.5 hrs, then start some mild work to keep things going.
         - Film
           - Ill-advised if already having depleted the dopamine stimulus of all current films.
       - Goals & plans